scalamolecule/datomic-client-api-java-scala/README.md

 ## Testing

+Start a transactor in one process and in another proces an in-mem peer-server.

 Run the Java tests by right-clicking on the `test.java.datomicJava.client` package in the project view (in IntelliJ) and choose Run -> Tests in 'client' (or run individual tests similarly).

 Run the Scala tests by right-clicking on the `test.scala.datomicScala.client` package in the project view (in IntelliJ) and choose Run -> Specs2 in 'client' (or run individual tests similarly).